bgermann/cforms2/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0

-cformsII is the most customizable, flexible & powerful ajax supporting contact form plugin!
+cformsII is a customizable, flexible & powerful form plugin!

 == Description ==

-This is a fork of cformsII, a highly customizable, flexible and powerful form builder plugin, covering a variety of use cases and features from attachments to multi form management, you can even have multiple forms on the same page!
+This is a fork of cformsII, a highly customizable, flexible and powerful form builder plugin, covering a variety of use cases and features from attachments to multi form management.

 Oliver, the original author, does not further develop the plugin.
 This fork is an effort to keep it up to date.

+For a quick starter you should have a look at the [introduction video by Your Page Today](https://www.youtube.com/watch?v=kBwu4J8SfVo).

 If you want to use plugin versions older than 14.6.3, you should rename the directory containing the plugin from "cforms2" to "cforms".
 But bear in mind that old versions should not be used in public systems, because they contain